HENRYKC24/Blog_App/README.md

 ## Getting Started
 Follow the steps bellow to get a local copy up and running.

-Run `git clone https://github.com/HENRYKC24/Hello-Rails.git` from your terminal to clone the repo from GitHub.
+Run `git clone https://github.com/HENRYKC24/Blog-App.git` from your terminal to clone the repo from GitHub.

+Run `cd blog-app` to move to the project folder.

 Run `yarn install` from the command line to install dependencies.

+Run `rails db:create`, and `rails db:migrate` to create database.

+Run `rails db:seed` to populate the database with the data in the seed file.

 Run `rails s` to run the local server